PenelopeKing/power-outage-model/README.md

 In our final model the features we included were:

-Qualitiatve variables:
+Qualitative variables:
 * `U.S._STATE` (nominal)
 * `CLIMATE.CATEGORY` (nominal)
 * `MONTH` (ordinal)
 * `NERC.REGION` (nominal)
 * `CLIMATE.REGION` (nominal)
 * `SEASON` (nominal)

-All qualtitative variables we One Hot Encoded before putting into our model.
+All qualtitative variables we One Hot Encoded before putting into our model, as before in the baseline model.

-*(!) check OneHotEncoding after TA responds!*

 Quantitative data we used was:
 * `OUTAGE.DURATION`